johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 * `man exevc`
 * `man fork`

 Searching for a particular entry in a man page can be done using pipes.
-The output of the manual entry can be pipelined to  `grep` and optionally passing its output to a program like `echo` or `less` via a pipe (i.e. using the `|` operator).
+The output of the manual entry can be pipelined to  `grep` and the output can optionally be displayed `less` via a pipe (i.e. using `|` ) or redirected to a

 ## Outcomes
 Upon completion of the article, you will have an understanding of the fundamentals of system calls, operating system interfaces, and abstractions for process control that facilitate the implementation of a Unix shell.
 The information presented can then be used to further your study of computer science and systems programming.